apache/subversion/tools/server-side/svnpubsub/README.txt

 Installation instructions:

-1. Set up an svnpubsub daemon.
+1. Set up an svnpubsub service.

-   [TODO details]
+   There are init scripts for several OSes in the rc.d/ directory; add them to your OS boot process in the usual way for your OS.
+(For example, via rc.conf(5) or update-rc.d(8).)

 2. Run "commit-hook.py $REPOS $REV" from your post-commit hook.